fmheim/vocabs_kmm/README.md

 I plan to implement the following features in future updates of the `vocabs_kmm` app:

 - **Image Generation:** The app will use the OpenAi Api to generate images that complement the example sentences to enhance the user's learning experience.
-And the moment only a static place holder image is shown.
+At the moment only a static place holder image is shown.
 - **iOS App** I plan to use SwiftUi to make the UI for the iOS app of the KMM project.
 As the viewmodel and all the business logic is implemented as a shared kotlin module, this will require only minimal swift code.